andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 comfortable the topic becomes.
-Beverly Daniel Tatum is an American educator, administrator, clinical psychologist, and author of the 2017 book, _Why Are All the Black Kids Sitting Together in the Cafeteria?_ Her book title, she relates, is based on the most common question people ask her.
-Dr. Tatum explains that Black students in the United States often sit together at lunch because in a culture that constantly reminds them of their race, Black students find safety and support by sitting with other members of their racial group.
+Beverly Daniel Tatum is an American educator, administrator, clinical psychologist, and author of the 2017 book, _Why Are All the Black Kids Sitting Together in the Cafeteria?_ Her book title, she relates, is the most common question people ask her.
+Dr. Tatum explains that Black students in the United States often sit together at lunch because in a country that constantly reminds them of their race, Black students find safety and support among other members of their racial group.

-Dr. Tatum suggests that the more important questions we should be asking ourselves are, “What does it mean to be Black?
-What does it mean to be White?” and “What can I do to further dismantle the system of advantage based on race?”
-In the United States today, where White culture is dominant culture, we should strive to be race-conscious and recognize that our social system still unfairly benefits White people and disadvantages Black people.
-Progress has definitely been made over the years, but if we want to continue to break down the racist system, we need to keep working.
+Dr. Tatum suggests that the more important questions are, “What does it mean to be Black?
+What does it mean to be White?” and “What can I do to further dismantle racism?”
+Dr. Tatum defines racism as a system of advantage based on race In the United States today, where White culture is dominant culture, we should strive to be race-conscious and recognize that our social system still unfairly benefits White people and disadvantages Black people.
+Progress has definitely been made over the years, but there is still good work we can all do.
 Here are Dr. Tatum's suggestions:

 ### Educate